nevindnl/.save/README.md

 A [background script][background] handles commands and initiates downloads.
 A [content script][content] binds the click listeners.

 When a user clicks on the page in save mode, first, the target element is checked to be an image.
-If not, the DOM tree is traversed backwards from the element, searching for a parent with a background image.
-If not, the DOM tree is traversed backwards from the element, looking for a parent link.
+If not, the DOM tree is traversed up from the element, searching for a parent with a background image.
+If not, the DOM tree is traversed up from the element, searching for a parent link.

 [background]: ./lib/background.js
 [content]: ./lib/save.js